dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 ## Combinators are trees

 With the JS code where I was working with JSON from the server, I was working on the data top-down, and carving out new "seams" to transform data as needed.
 In contrast, with a Combinator you already have a place to work.
-A Combinator is built up at each level, and you can visualize it as a tree.
-You work bottom-up and you can think locally about any sub-problem (think sub-tree).
+You can visualize a Combinator as a tree.
+You build up a complex Combinator from the bottom up, and you can think locally about any sub-problem (think sub-tree).
 Each sub-problem is like a little box that you can work in.
-Once you find the right box, you don't need to worry about what's outside of that box, you can just focus on what's in the box you're changing.
+Once you find the right box, you don't need to worry about what's outside of that box, you can just focus on what's inside the box you're working on.
 You don't need to create a new point to make your transformation, because it already exists.

 For example, if we need to normalize the names we're getting from the server, we just find the right box and work within that.